nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Selecting A Particular Contact To View: `select'

+Want to see the details of a particular contact?

+You can either use your cursor to click on the contact or use this command!

+> Command: `select INDEX`

+Here are some important requirements for you to take note:

+* `INDEX` refers to the index of the contact you wish to edit in the current displayed list.
+    * `INDEX` must be a **positive integer**.

 ### Finding Particular Contacts: `find`

 Want to narrow down your displayed contacts to a certain few?